 - Pre-book your trip essentials.
 There’s so much to see and do in South Korea, so it’s best to pre-book as much travel essentials as possible!
 You can pretty much book everything online: from pocket wifi, to transportation cards, airport transfers, rail passes, and even tickets to popular attractions.
 Take care of these before your trip to save time and avoid getting lost in translation.

 - Make your life a little easier.
 If all the spring-planning is getting you frazzled, let the experts handle some of the logistics.
 This Seoul day tour will bring you to three of the best cherry blossom-viewing spots for the day, while this day trip to Jinhae from Seoul will let you focus on just taking all the spring beauty in.
+If you’re going to Jeju and you don’t plan to drive, this day trip tour to Jeju’s cherry blossoms viewing spots should be in your itinerary.

 Map – best spots for spring in South Korea